paulflang/PEtab_nlme_extension/README.md

    Defines how random effects are grouped together.
 Any column name from the individual table is allowed, except for covariate (i.e. numeric) columns.

-## Covariance table
+## Covariance tables

-This table is an addition to the existing PEtab format to describe the covariances of the random effects.
-Three formats are allowed
+These tables are an addition to the existing PEtab format to describe the covariances of the random effects.
+Each `groupType` for which covariances are estimated has its own table.
+Four formats are allowed

 - Matrix format